Mailing : 5531 West Northwood Drive Glendale, AZ 85310

 alaska hunting trips

-Our Alaska Hunting Camps
+Alaskan Hunting Camps

-By using the Jon boats with outboard jet motors on them we can travel up or down rivers for miles to hunt and get into many of the smaller streams that feed the main rivers.
+With the use of Jon boats with outboard jet motors we can travel up or down rivers for miles to hunt and get into many of the smaller streams that feed the main rivers.
 From here we can use spike camps when hunting, or we may return to the base camp every night.
 This is can be very productive, as other hunters cannot fly along the river and land where we are hunting with our jet boats.
 This allows access to remote areas where mature animals inhabit that cannot be reached any other way.
 We are the only Guide/Outfitter in this area that operates on these rivers and streams in this fashion.
 Give us 6 inches of water and a chainsaw to cut through old logjams and we can get to places never hunted before.
 Besides using Jet boats we may access the uplands by Piper Cub planes, Argos, or ATVs.
 This way we can glass and hunt the higher mountain valleys, alpine meadows, and open country for Alaska Yukon Moose, Caribou, Alaska Brown Bear, Alaska Grizzly, and Black Bears.
 Besides myself as an Alaskan Master Guide/Outfitter, our guiding crew consists of my son Ryan Krank and Roy Austin both with Registered Guide licenses along with our seasoned assistant guides who have been part of our team since the late 80’s and early 90’s.

 If you have found this information has piqued your interest in a Brown Bear type of hunt, please take the time to call us with your questions so we can tell you more about our services.